 Mitchell Library NSW PXB 274 No.1

-The first carte is numbered “199″.
-This, the second of William Smith is numbered “200″ and it is another original photograph by Thomas Nevin which bears Nevin’s stamp with the Royal Arms insignia on verso.
+The first photograph taken by Nevin of William Smith is numbered “199″.
+This, the second of William Smith is numbered “200″ and it is another original photograph which bears Nevin’s stamp with the Royal Arms insignia on verso.
 It is held at the Mitchell Library, NSW, among others by Nevin acquired by David Scott Mitchell prior to 1907.
 The sequence of numbers is insignificant, whether transcribed from a police register, or whether devised by archivists in the 20th century.
 There is no real-time-based relationship between the photographs: in one William Smith is bewhiskered and wearing a patterned scarf (April 1874); in the other he is clean shaven and wearing a plain neckerchief and hat (July 1875).
 They were clearly taken at different times during Smith’s well-documented criminal career.

-The archivist who wrote “Taken at Port Arthur 1874” on the versos of many of these photographs used a generalised synoptic copy of the original historic copy of the police gazette records, omitting the date of any trial, the place of any trial, and the length of sentence, recording only the name of the prisoner, and the ship on which he arrived in Tasmania (aka Van Diemen’s Land if prior to 1853-4).
-As all these Supreme Court men were second and repeat offenders, with many trials and discharges to their credit, the archivist recorded on the versos only the prisoner’s salient and salacious details.
+The archivist who wrote “Taken at Port Arthur 1874” on the versos of many of these photographs used a generalised synoptic copy of the original historic copy of the police gazette records, omitting the date of any trial, the place of any trial, and the length of sentence, recording only the name of the prisoner, and the ship on which he arrived in Tasmania (called Van Diemen’s Land if prior to 1854).
+As all these Supreme Court men were second and repeat offenders, with many trials and discharges to their credit, the archivist recorded on the versos old information to heighten their appeal as early convictaria from Tasmania’s penal heritage.

-For this reason, the inscriptions on the versos “1874″ and “Taken at Port Arthur” are two errors based on assumptions by State archivists, librarians, museum curators, catalogue technicians and general copyists in the 20th century.
-The principal copyists were John Watt Beattie and Edward Searle ca. 1915, who removed the photographs from the original records – whether from the criminal’s record sheet held at the Sheriff’s Office at the Hobart Gaol (ca. 1895), or from another of Nevin’s several duplicates made from his one capture on glass, held at the central Habitual Criminals’ Register devised at the Hobart Town Hall Municipal Police Office.
+For this reason, the inscriptions on the versos “1874″ and “Taken at Port Arthur” are two errors creating misinformation which has led to assumptions by State archivists, librarians, museum curators, catalogue technicians and general copyists in the 20th century.
+They are fake claims made in the name of tourism.
+The principal copyists were John Watt Beattie and Edward Searle ca. 1915, who removed the photographs from the original records – whether from the criminal’s rap sheet held in the Sheriff’s Office at the Hobart Gaol (ca. 1895), or from another of Thomas Nevin’s several duplicates made from his one capture on glass, held at the central Habitual Criminals’ Register devised at the Hobart Town Hall Municipal Police Office.

-John Watt Beattie printed from Nevin’s glass negatives, made lantern slides for his lectures on Tasmanian history and sold Thomas J. Nevin’s vignetted cartes as tourist tokens, whether as Nevin’s originals or as copies of the same made by Beattie himself, in his “Port Arthur Museum”, located in Hobart.
-When Beattie died in 1930, the Launceston Council acquired these photographs from his estate, donating them to the Queen Victoria Museum and Art Gallery, Launceston where most of the extant cartes are now located.
+John Watt Beattie probably reprinted copies from Nevin’s glass negatives to sell as postcards in his “Port Arthur Museum”, located in Hobart, copies now held at the Port Arthur heritage site and obtained from the Ratcliff museum set up for the tourist trade in the 1930s.
+When Beattie died in 1930, the Launceston Council acquired these photographs from his estate, donating them to the Queen Victoria Museum and Art Gallery, Launceston where most of the extant photographs of prisoners from the 1870s are now located.
 Some were acquired by the private collector David Scott Mitchell, who donated his collection to the State Library of NSW in 1907, now held in the Mitchell Library, Sydney.
-Since none of the eleven photographs by Nevin of prisoners held at the Mitchell has any wording relating to Port Arthur or the date 1874 on the versos, and since they were acquired in NSW BEFORE1907, it is an absolute fact that the “Taken at Port Arthur 1874” inscription was the work of an archivist in Tasmania AFTER 1907, i.e. Beattie et al.
+Since none of the thirteen (and more) photographs by Thomas Nevin of prisoners held at the Mitchell has any wording relating to Port Arthur or the date 1874 on the versos, and since they were acquired in NSW before 1907, it is an absolute fact that the “Taken at Port Arthur 1874” inscription was the work of an archivist in Tasmania after 1907, and probably for inclusion in convictaria material which accompanied the intercolonial exhibition on the fake convict ship Success in Sydney, Hobart, Adelaide, and Melbourne.

-Most but not all the photographs were catalogued and copied again in 1958, 1977, and 1985 at the QVMAG for distribution to the National Library of Australia, Canberra, the Tasmanian Museum and Art Gallery, Hobart, and the Archives Office of Tasmania.
-In 1991 the QVMAG printed a poster of their prisoner photographs for the Port Arthur Historic Site, titled “WHO WERE THEY?” (see above}.
-However, the prison site and penitentiary at Port Arthur, 60 kms south of Hobart, were not in anyway associated with the original commission of these 1870s photographs; the tourist promoter Beattie ascribed the name of Port Arthur and the wording “Taken at Port Arthur“as pure hype to attract the tourist during the boom of the early 1900s when the first 20 minute film based on Marcus Clarke’s book (1874), “For the Term of His Natural Life” (1907) was released, and when the Tasmanian Government mounted an interstate campaign to promote Port Arthur, renamed as Carnarvon, as Tasmania’s major tourist attraction.
-Beattie was also capitalizing on Clarke’s book and its publication date, hence his use of the date “1874″ (plus ça change plus ça reste la même)…
+Most but not all the photographs were catalogued and copied again in 1958, 1977, and 1985 at the QVMAG for distribution to the National Library of Australia, Canberra; the Tasmanian Museum and Art Gallery, Hobart; and the Archives Office of Tasmania.
+In 1991 the QVMAG printed a poster of their prisoner photographs for the Port Arthur Historic Site, titled “WHO WERE THEY?” (see above).
+However, the prison site and penitentiary at Port Arthur, 60 kms south of Hobart, were not in anyway associated with the original commission of these 1870s photographs; the tourist promoter John Watt Beattie ascribed the name of Port Arthur and the wording “Taken at Port Arthur 1874” as pure hype to attract the tourist during the boom of the early 1900s when the first 20 minute film based on Marcus Clarke’s book (1874), “For the Term of His Natural Life” (1907) was released, and when the Tasmanian Government mounted an interstate campaign to promote Port Arthur, renamed as Carnarvon, as Tasmania’s major tourist attraction.
+Beattie was also capitalizing on Clarke’s book and its publication date, hence his use of the date “1874″.

 THE FIRST SUPREME COURT TRIALS PHOTOGRAPHS